ROCm/MIOpen/docs/install/install.rst

 Building the driver
 =========================================================

-MIOpen provides an :doc:`application-driver <./driver>` that you can use to run any layer in isolation, and measure library performance and verification.
+MIOpen provides an application driver that you can use to run any layer in isolation, and measure library performance and verification.

 You can build the driver using the ``MIOpenDriver`` target: